mph-/lcapy/doc/tutorials.rst

    ────────────────
    A_d⋅R₁ + R₁ + R₂

-In the limit when the open-loop differential gain is infinite gain of the amplifier just depends on the resistor values::
+In the limit when the open-loop differential gain is infinite, the gain of the amplifier just depends on the resistor values::

    >>> Vo.limit('Ad', oo).pprint()